profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 | Need to show which analytical variables matter. | Added ablations removing relationship semantics, depth, residual traversal, sharedness, and update volatility. |
 | Repository had aggregate outputs only for one dataset. | Added aggregate outputs for IMDb, FIBEN, and LDBC SNB. |
 | Need reproducible analysis. | Added scripts under analysis/scripts and generated outputs under analysis/generated. |

+### Relation to the advisor's suggestions

+This section is important because it converts each advisor concern into a concrete experimental action.
+The advisor did not only ask for more results; the advisor asked for a less descriptive and more analytical evaluation.
+The table shows that each criticism was translated into a reproducible analysis step:

+- the concern about a descriptive evaluation is answered by adding baselines, ablation, and representative-case explanations;
+- the concern about simple comparisons is answered by deterministic baselines and random-k;
+- the concern about whether the analytical variables matter is answered by removing those variables one by one;
+- the concern about reproducibility is answered by keeping scripts and generated outputs in the repository.

+This is useful for discussion with the advisor because it makes clear that the revision is not just adding more tables; it is restructuring the experimental evidence around the exact weaknesses identified in the feedback.

 ## 2. Normalized analysis scope